Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-We present the stellar mass-$\rm [Fe/H]$ relationship in Fig.~\ref{fig15} based on our current simulations, compared with data from other high-resolution simulations, where the gas mass $m_{\rm gas}$ is between a few $10\msun$ and $100\msun$ (\citealp{Wheeler2019, Agertz2020, Azartash-Namin2024}), as well as with observational data (\citealp{Kirby2013, Fu2023}).
+We present the stellar mass-$\rm [Fe/H]$ relationship in Fig.~\ref{fig:MZR_all_27} based on our current simulations, compared with data from other high-resolution simulations, where the gas mass $m_{\rm gas}$ is between a few $10\msun$ and $100\msun$ (\citealp{Wheeler2019, Agertz2020, Azartash-Namin2024}), as well as with observational data (\citealp{Kirby2013, Fu2023}).
 The metallicity of observed MW dwarfs with stellar masses $M_{\rm\ast}\lesssim 10^4\msun$ falls within the range of $\rm -2.5<[Fe/H]<-1.7$ (\citealp{Kirby2013, Fu2023}).
 As noted by \citet{Fu2023}, the observed UFD regime shows a plateau rather than a decreasing trend with diminishing luminosity.
 This indicates that the correlation between stellar masses and metallicity is relatively weak compared to that found in more massive dwarf galaxies.
-Our results also support this observation, showing, for instance, that the lowest mass halo, {\sc Halo3}, exhibits higher average metallicity values compared to the more massive halo, {\sc Halo2}, by 0.65 dex ({\sc SIMF}) and 0.07 dex ({\sc Burst}).
-Specifically, in both scenarios—{\sc Burst} and {\sc SIMF}—where the burstiness in star formation is high, the correlation weakens as the stochasticity increases.
+Our results also support this observation, showing, for instance, that the lowest mass halo, {\sc Halo3}, exhibits higher average metallicity values compared to the more massive halo, by 0.26 dex ({\sc Halo1}) and 0.48 dex ({\sc Halo2}).
+Specifically, in both scenarios—{\sc Burst} and {\sc Simf}—where the burstiness in star formation is high, the correlation weakens as the stochasticity increases.

-As demonstrated in Fig.~\ref{fig15}, our results show that the metallicities from the {\sc Indiv} runs show a good agreement with the observed values, whereas the {\sc Burst} and {\sc SIMF} runs exhibit metallicities that are $0.5-0.7$ dex lower than the observed lower limit.
+As demonstrated in Fig.~\ref{fig:MZR_all_27}, our results show that the metallicities of the {\sc Indiv} runs show good agreement with the observed values, while the {\sc Burst} and {\sc Simf} runs exhibit metallicities that are $0.5-1.0$ dex lower than the observed lower limit.
 This discrepancy occurs because, in the {\sc Indiv} runs, the metallicity of gas enriched by earlier SNe is more rapidly incorporated into the newly formed stars.
-On the other hand, during {\sc Burst} runs, where multiple SNe occur simultaneously within a SSP, the intense feedback significantly reduces the metallicity of stars formed afterward.
-In the {\sc SIMF} approach, unlike {\sc Indiv}, if the initial SN of an SSP does not halt star formation, subsequent SSPs form rapidly, leading to a starburst over a short period.
+However, during {\sc Burst} runs, where multiple SNe occur simultaneously within an SSP, the intense feedback significantly reduces the metallicity of stars formed afterward.
+In the {\sc Simf} approach, unlike {\sc Indiv}, if the initial SN of an SSPs does not halt star formation, subsequent SSPs form rapidly, leading to a starburst over a short period.
 This results in strong cumulative SN effects followed by a quenching phase.
 These powerful SN effects enhance metal diffusion, resulting in stars with lower metallicity compared to those formed in the {\sc Indiv} run.

 Previous theoretical studies have often struggled to reproduce the high-metallicity observed in the UFD regime. \citet{Wheeler2019} suggested that lower metallicity compared to observations might be due to the absence of Pop~III stars.
 However, as shown in our study, the contribution of Pop~III stars is minimal because of a rapid transition from Pop~III to Pop~II star formation at early times.
 Likewise, \citet{Sanati2023} highlighted the challenge of increasing metallicity, even when considering metal contributions from Pop~III SNe.
 As noted by \citet{Jaacks2018a}, pre-enrichment by Pop~III stars appears insufficient to raise the metallicity floor beyond $\rm [Fe/H]\gtrsim -4$, especially in low-density regions.